 Movement Is the Key to Mastery

 Gross skill basics are developed in an orderly sequence during the first five or so years.
-While the pace can vary considerably from child to child, for any child, mastering a skill requires that the skeletal system is strong enough to support the movement, muscle development is sufficient to control it, and the central nervous system is mature enough to handle what’s going on.
+While the pace can vary considerably from child to child.
+Any child, mastering a skill requires that the skeletal system is strong enough to support the movement.
+Muscle development is sufficient to control it.
+And the central nervous system is mature enough to handle what’s going on.
 Expecting kids to perform skills before their bodies are physically capable of doing so is frustrating, and potentially harmful, for children and parents alike.

 More than anything ese, you want to keep youngsters moving, up to 180 minutes (3 hours!) a day according to the American Academy of Pediatrics.
 That time can be split up, although blocks of continuous activity help with achievement.
 So does imitation.
 By the time kids are aware enough to watch older, more advanced, children, you can see them trying to figure out how something as intriguing as walking is done.
 Soon your youngster will be attempting the motion.
 Given room to move and time to practice, your baby will quickly be toddling across the room.